Natalie Frank, a Ph.D. in clinical psychology, is Managing Editor for Novellas & Serials at LVP Publishers. She publishes fiction & poetry

 Pros: Hair grows back so it is not a permanent loss.
 It can be sold online.
 One sale can potentially make you a lot of money.

 This platform allows you to earn money or rewards such as Amazon gift cards by completing micro tasks on different types of projects.
-The company is called CrowdFlower.
-A crowd sourcing agency founded in 2007.
-Similar to MTurk, CrowdFlower works with online corporations to help them handle random tasks that make up a complete project.
+The company, a crowd sourcing agency founded in 2007 under the name CrowdFlower, changed it's name to Figure Eight in April, 2018.
+Similar to MTurk, Figure Eight works with online corporations to help them handle random tasks that make up a complete project.
 The platform combines artificial intelligence technology with human oversight, making use of the strengths and weaknesses of machines and humans.
 While computers may be more accurate sometimes, human judgement is called for at a level of subtlety that machines can't reproduce.
 At the same time human judgement on a grand scale may be faulty, or may shift over time when rating numerous tasks.
 Combining both allows each to compensate for the other's flaws.

 The dashboard provides information about each job you are interested in working on.
 The first number is the level of the job.
 Pay/task is the amount paid for each individual task completed with a job.
 Tasks are the number of total tasks in that project.
 Tasks tend to be the same within a project with a number of the same types of items that can be completed.
 The number of tasks rarely remains the same since more than one contributor can take the job and work on the tasks.
 The recommendation is an evaluation filled out by the contributor based on their satisfaction completing the job.